mgarcia01752/PyPNM/docs/system/generate-ssl-certificates.md

        "localhost" "pypnm.local"
 ```

-You can then access PyPNM via `https://pypnm.local:8443` after mapping the hostname in `/etc/hosts`:
+You can then access PyPNM via the [pypnm.local endpoint](https://pypnm.local:8443) after mapping the hostname in `/etc/hosts`:

 ```text
 127.0.0.1   pypnm.local